 Best Makita Cordless Chainsaw – 40V max XGT GCU04

-We’ve been using Makita’s 18V and 18V X2 chainsaws for years.
-However, it’s the 40V max XGT line that has the best options for Team Teal.
-The GCU04 steps up with 42cc gas equivalent power thanks to its brushless motor.
+I’ve tested and used Makita 18V and 36V chainsaws for years.
+The newer 40V max XGT line definitely has the best options for Team Teal.
+The GCU04 steps up with 42cc gas equivalent power thanks to its specially-designed brushless motor.
 It sports an 18-inch bar with chain speeds up to 5020 fpm (25.5 m/s).

 This model has dual bar studs with captured nuts.
 If you prefer tool-free chainsaw tensioning, you can get the same performance with that feature in the GCU06.